icapps/android_gradle_build/README.md

 _Recommended Single Variant Setup_

-By adding the following command to your `iCappsBuildConfig` you will enable `hockey` for your project with the default detekt configurations and will override all the given params
+By adding the following command to your `iCappsBuildConfig` you will enable `hockey` for your project with the default HockeyApp configurations and will override all the given params

     hockey {
         apiToken = "your-hockey-app-api-token"          //The token that will be used to authenticate with Hockey App